WHAT IS PROBATE?

 3. Notifying Parties

-Beneficiaries and creditors are formally notified.
-Creditors have 90 days to file claims.
+For this step, beneficiaries and creditors are formally notified and creditors have 90 days to file claims.

 4. Paying Debts